 If you apply the above strategies to your holiday spending, you’re certain to find ways to stretch out your budget without severely curtailing the generous spirit that has become so synonymous with the holidays.
 Too often, shoppers get swept up in all the pressures of the retail game that they wind up overspending and paying the price for it in the subsequent months.
 Hopefully, this won’t be you.
 Not this year.

 Use this opportunity to prepare for next holiday season or even build up your family’s savings.
 If you hope to infuse a bit more money into your savings, we recommend looking into the AAA and Discover deposit program.
-With four high-yield savings products to choose from, you’ll be able to maximize your savings account by developing it much faster than normal.
+With four high-yield savings products to choose from, you’ll be able to maximize your savings account.